pingcap/docs/reference/tidb-binlog/configs.md

 ### initial-commit-ts

 * Specifies from which commit timestamp the replication task starts.
 This configuration is only applicable to the Drainer node that started replication for the first time.
 If a checkpoint already exists downstream, the replication will be performed according to the time recorded in the checkpoint.
-* Default value: `-1`。Drainer 会从 PD 得到一个最新的 timestamp 作为初始时间。Drainer will get a new timestamp from PD as the starting time.
+* Default value: `-1`.
+Drainer will get a new timestamp from PD as the starting time.

 ### synced-check-time